torbonaut/travelling-salesman-problem/README.md

 You can select Waypoints from a list of doctors in Klagenfurt am Wörthersee and given your current location it calculates the shortest route to pass all waypoints.

+A running example can be found at https://tsp.projektvorschau.at

 This Project uses
 - [Angular 10](https://angular.io/)
 - [PrimeNG](https://primefaces.org/primeng/showcase/#/) UI Library